PJijin/Cover-Image-Generator/README.md

 ## To Do

+-   Export in Png Format

--   Remove Image from frame
+-   Rounded Image Border

 # Usage